 Cancer vaccines cause the immune system to attack cells with one or more specific antigens.
 Because the immune system has special cells for memory, it’s hoped that the vaccine might continue to work long after it’s given.

-Many different types of cancer vaccines have shown some promise in clinical trials, but they are not yet approved in the United States to treat cancer.
-For more information on some these newer vaccines, see What’s new in cancer immunotherapy research?
+Other types of cancer vaccines have shown some promise in clinical trials, but they are not yet approved in the U.S. to treat cancer.

 The American Cancer Society medical and editorial content team